Why Experts Believe This Meditative Practice Will Chill Out Your Nervous System

 Keeping up with the surge of "cure-all" wellness fads is a job in and of itself.
 In our column Wellness Inspector, we do the work for you, closely examining these trends to see if they're worth your hard-earned pennies—or whether they're just hype.

-Living in the truly unprecedented times that we are, it’s normal that stress levels are just off the charts.
-As a result, people everywhere are looking for new ways to soothe their anxieties and make everyday life a bit more bearable.
+Stress is something we all have experienced at one point or another.
+There's a healthy amount of stress that might motivate you to get certain things done, but chronic stress can take a serious toll on your well-being.
+As a result, people are always looking for new ways to soothe their anxieties and make everyday life a bit more bearable and enjoyable.
 One such way to relieve stress is with meditation—but not just any meditation.
-Nope; today, we’re talking about sound baths.
+Nope; today, we're talking about sound baths.

 Not sure what a sound bath is?
-Or unsure how it’s different from turning your favorite song on full blast?
-Ahead are some of the industry’s top sound healers on what this meditative practice is, how it works, how it’s beneficial (especially during times of immense stress), and more.
+Or unsure how it's different from turning your favorite song on full blast?
+Ahead are some of the industry's top sound healers on what this meditative practice is, how it works, and how it's beneficial.

 What is a sound bath?